jedisct1/draft-denis-tls-aegis/draft-denis-tls-aegis.md

 # QUIC Header Protection

-In QUIC, specific segments of the QUIC packet headers undergo encryption in accordance with the specifications outlined in {{!RFC9001, Section 5.4}}.
+In QUIC, specific segments of the QUIC packet headers undergo encryption in accordance with the specification outlined in {{!RFC9001, Section 5.4}}.

 For AEGIS-based cipher suites, the mask is generated following the same procedure as in DTLS 1.3, utilizing: